-Amjad is a 39-year-old waste disposal worker from Tulkarm, a Palestine city in the West Bank.
-He lives during the weekdays in Qalansawe, an Arab city in the Central District of Israel and visits his family in the West Bank on weekends.
+Amjad is a 39-year-old waste disposal worker from Tulkarm, a Palestinian city in the West Bank.
+He lives during the weekdays in Qalansawe, an Arab city in the Central District of Israel, and visits his family in the West Bank on weekends.
 Amjad has a temporary job permit and has been working in the waste disposal industry for six years as an indirect employee in Ramat HaSharon.
 He collects various items during his shifts, including clothing, computer equipment, and furniture, among others.
-Some items he takes with him to his family in Tulkarm, while others he sells.
+He takes some items home with him to his family in Tulkarm and sells what he cannot use.
 Amjad is married and has six children, and his eldest son, aged 18, is also employed by the same contractor as a waste disposal worker in Israel.
 Education is crucial to Amjad, and he spends a lot of money on private lessons for his young children.
 He is determined to provide his children with a better education than he had, especially given the challenges of poverty under the restrictions of the Israeli occupation.

 Despite being a Palestinian worker who does not live with his family and works in challenging conditions, Amjad considers himself lucky compared to Palestinians without job permits in Israel.
-He works the longest shift line of the city, nearly 7 hours, without complaining.
+He uncomplainingly works the longest shift line in the city, nearly seven hours.
 He tries to maximize his side jobs by finding valuable items to sell.
-Amjad's team includes Hillel, the driver, and Saleh, a Palestinian bin preparer.
-Although Saleh has also a job permit, he is still underprivileged compared to Amjad, for not speak the Hebrew language, while Hafez, the Israeli-Palestinian driver mentioned earlier, faces different layer of marginalities: age and health condition.
+Amjad’s team includes Hillel, the driver, and Saleh, a Palestinian bin preparer.
+Although Saleh also has a job permit, he is still underprivileged compared to Amjad because he cannot speak Hebrew.
+While Hafez, the Israeli-Palestinian driver mentioned earlier, faces different layers of marginality: age and health conditions.

 Amjad is a fashionable and stylish man, far from the stereotype of a waste disposal worker.
-He has a positive and communicative personality; he speaks fluent Hebrew and Israeli-Jewish residents of Ramat HaSharon appreciate him.
-Despite his marginalization, he is easy to like, and he is willing to accept less favorable working conditions for the chance to make more money in creative ways.
-These characteristics of hegemonic masculinity (Hirsch & Kachtan; 2017) place Amjad to the theoretical frame of hybrid masculinity (Bridges & Pascoe; 2014).
-To demonstrate another kind of marginality to masculinities “mosaic”, Hillel represents the former USSR ethnonational origin within Israel.
-He works in the same team with Amjad and has the identity of a migrant.
-In addition, he considered relatively old age worker who suffers from stigmatized “outsider” image reflected throughout his social encounters.
+He has a positive and communicative personality; he speaks fluent Hebrew, and the Israeli-Jewish residents of Ramat HaSharon appreciate him.
+He is likable and willing to accept less favorable working conditions for the chance to make more money in creative ways.
+These characteristics of hegemonic masculinity (Hirsch and Kachtan 2017) place Amjad in the theoretical frame of hybrid masculinity (Bridges and Pascoe 2014).
+To demonstrate another kind of marginality in the “mosaic” of masculinities, Hillel represents the former USSR as an ethnonational origin within Israel.
+He works in the same team as Amjad and has the identity of a migrant.
+In addition, he is a relatively old worker who suffers from a stigmatized “outsider” status in his social encounters.